xbmc/kodi-tv/src/content/article/kore-3-0/index.md

 * The *Remote* screen, adding the current playback state, and better media controls, allowing for direct control of what's playing;
 * The *Now Playing* panel, adding the current playback state and media control buttons;
 * The *Movies*, *TV Shows*, *Music* and *Addons* screens, which went through a redesign, particularly on the actions section.
-All the previously available actions are still there, they just got moved around (well, except for the IMDb link, which was seldom broken, and therefore was replaced with a generic Google search).
+All the previously available actions are still there, they just got moved around (well, except for the IMDb link, which was often broken, and therefore was replaced with a generic Google search).
 Note that the "Play locally" function is now called "Stream", which is more appropriate and concise;
 * The *Artist* details screen, to show the artist albums beneath its general information instead of on a separate tab;
 * The connection status indication (*connecting*, *not connected* or *connected*) has been improved and made explicit on the various screens;
 * The top app bar is collapsible where appropriate, and the remote section allows the background image to use up all the screen;